lhcb/starterkit-lessons/12-add-tupletools.md

                  'piplus': '[D*(2010)+ -> (D0 -> K- ^pi+) pi+]CC',
                  'pisoft': '[D*(2010)+ -> (D0 -> K- pi+) ^pi+]CC'})
 ```

+Note that in order to use branches, we have to make sure that all particles we want to use are marked in the main decay descriptor (`dtt.Decay`).
+DaVinci will ignore branches for particles that have not been marked in `dtt.Decay`!

 Once the branches have been configured, they can be accessed as `dtt.PARTICLENAME`and `TupleTools` can be added as discussed before.
 For example, if we want to store the proper time information of the D0, we would do